petebytes/local-ai-packaged/README.md

 ✅ [**Qdrant**](https://qdrant.tech/) - Open-source, high performance vector
 store with an comprehensive API.
 Even though you can use Supabase for RAG, this was kept unlike Postgres since it's faster than Supabase so sometimes is the better option.

+✅ [**Traefik**](https://traefik.io/) - Modern reverse proxy and load balancer that provides HTTPS support for all services using automatically generated self-signed certificates.

 ## Prerequisites